Implementing Room acoustics correction using REW

 You just downloaded the settings to the DSP, but these will be lost after a reboot.
 Therefore, you should save the DSP settings on the Raspberry Pi.

-sudo -E dsptoolkit store-global
+sudo -E dsptoolkit store-filters

 Note that the “-E” command line option is important here.
 Otherwise dsptoolkit might not find the configuration files.